Video examples

 • There should only be a single inline link inside of a paragraph.
 Screen readers can only access the first link in the paragraph.

-• The correct execution of native controls informs assistive technologies, such as voice control, screen readers, and switch access, that the element is interactive.
+• The correct execution of native app controls informs assistive technologies, such as voice control, screen readers, and switch access, that the element is interactive.

 Name